Without vital soil we cannot achieve the climate and biodiversity targets

 What were the objectives of Onder het Maaiveld?

 - Raising awareness of the wealth and importance of vital soil;

 - Affording vital soil social and economic value;

 - Boosting and exchanging knowledge about effective measures to restore and protect soil life.

-The programme Onder het Maaiveld is a cooperation between IUCN NL, The Dutch Butterfly Conservation, and the Netherlands Institute of Ecology (NIOO-KNAW) and Wageningen University & Research (WUR).
-We work together with other social partners on a structural change in soil management, which should enable the rehabilitation of our soils.
-Jointly, we want to ensure that soil biodiversity and soil health become a priority in organising and managing the landscape.
+The programme Onder het Maaiveld (2020-2023) was a cooperation between IUCN NL, The Dutch Butterfly Conservation, the Netherlands Institute of Ecology (NIOO-KNAW) and Wageningen University & Research (WUR).
+Together with other organisations we worked on a structural change in soil management, which should enable the rehabilitation of our soils.
+Jointly, we wanted to ensure that soil biodiversity and soil health become a priority in organising and managing the landscape.